 EC302 Aug 2:1

 Plant-Animal Interactions (Ecology, Behaviour and Evolution)

+Department: Centre for Ecological Science

+Course Outcomes:

 Students are exposed to the state-of-the-art in concepts, methodologies, and controversies in the subject matter of the course.
 They will learn how to think critically about the subject and to critique published material as well as online material available on the internet.